jonabeysens/CoNEXT18_DenseVLC/Testbed/README.md

 # Overview testbed

 The testbed consists of three main components: the controller, the transmitters, and the receivers.
-Pictures are included in the folder "Pictures".
+Pictures are included in the folder [Pictures](Pictures).

 The system contains 1 BBB (controller (MX)) + 9 BBBs (to transmit) + 4 BBB wireless (to receive).
 Every BBB for transmitting controls four TXs.
 Each RX is equipped with a single BBB Wireless.
 All BBBs are equipped with a receiver cape, as discussed in the paper.